Brazil’s Popular ‘Car Wash’ Judge Resigns, Claims Presidential Interference

 “The general director could have been changed as long as there was a consistent cause.
 There was not a consistent cause," Moro said.
 “Political interference that could create inappropriate relationships between the general director or superintendents and the president is something I can't agree with.”

-The minister told reporters he made a commitment to stand firm against corruption and organized crime, and had to "protect his biography."
+The minister told reporters he made a commitment to stand firm against corruption and organized crime, and had to "protect my biography."

 In recent days, Bolsonaro had called for Moro to reopen Brazil’s borders with Paraguay and Uruguay during the pandemic, as the Brazilian leader has repeatedly said he wants economic activity to resume, but the minister did not agree.